fossabot/builder/README.rst

 Python version
 --------------

-Although Python 2.6 and 2.7 are supported as well, it is recommended to install builder against the latest Python 3.x whenever possible.
+Although Python 2 **SHOULD** be *supported*, it is recommended to install *builder* against the latest Python 3.x whenever possible.

+See travis configuration file for tested python versions

 Unstable version